 - Salt

-See recipe card for Cheesy Beans on Toast quantities.
+See recipe card for Molletes Recipe quantities.

 Preheat the oven to 400 F. Line aluminum foil on a baking sheet.
+Spread the warmed refried beans on each piece of bread.

 Sprinkle cheese on the top and place in the oven for 10 minutes, or until the cheese melts.